seewoo5/KIAS-AI-MATH-WINTER-SCHOOL-NT/README.md

 In particular, use logistic regression and decision tree to solve the classification problem.
 You can skip this part if you are already familiar with the scikit-learn library.

-# Problem Set 1: Predict the rank of elliptic curves
+# Problem Set 1: Predict the ranks and the torsion subgroups of elliptic curves

 See `pset1_ec_rank.ipynb`.
-This is a notebook for reproducing the experiments by Yang-Hui He, Kyu-Hwan Lee, Thomas Oliver, and Alexey Podznyakov on predicting ranks of elliptic curves.
+This is a notebook for reproducing the experiments by Yang-Hui He, Kyu-Hwan Lee, Thomas Oliver, and Alexey Podznyakov on predicting the ranks and the torsion subgroups of elliptic curves.

 References: